CS24B/Web_Project/README.md

 # Web Project

-It is recommended to view the web application in a Chrome, Safari, or Edge Browser in full screen for the best experience.
+It is recommended to view the web application in a Chrome, Safari, or Edge browser in full screen for the best experience.

 ## Database